Kevin-Robertson/Powermad/README.md

 ### Get-ADIDNSNodeAttribute

-This function can return values populated in an DNS node attribute.
+This function can return values populated in a DNS node attribute.

 ##### Example: